Definitions of Digital Healthcare and Digital Medicine

 The APPI defines the term “anonymously processed information” as information relating to an individual that may be created by processing personal information so as not to be able to identify a specific individual.
 In particular, processing personal information for de-identification means deleting:

 The APPI substantially eases the restrictions on the acquisition, disclosure and use of personal information for anonymously processed information.

 However, explicit consent is still required when providing special care-required personal information to an outside information processor for the anonymising process.
 Moreover, medical information is often held by individual hospitals and entities, and explicit consent from the patient is required when the original data, which in many cases constitutes special care-required personal information, is provided to, or used by, an outside information processor.
 Therefore, the accumulation of medical information and construction of a database has been difficult.

-Under the APPI, the Personal Information Protection Commission, an organisation within the Cabinet Office, provides the necessary guidance and advice to business operators handling personal information, including health data, collects reports and conducts on-site inspections, and makes recommendations and orders regarding legal violations.
+Under the APPI, the Personal Information Protection Commission, an organisation within the Cabinet Office, provides the necessary guidance and advice to business operators handling personal information, including health data, collects reports, conducts on-site inspections and makes recommendations and orders regarding legal violations.
 Japan does not have a long history of using digital healthcare technology, so no notable regulatory or private enforcement actions have yet been published in the medical service sector.

 AI and Medical Devices